standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 `Namespace: onco.core`

->**Note:** While it is best practice to use only lower case letters, the strict requirements only require the word to begin with a lowercase letter.
-The rest of the namespace allows for mixed casing and hyphens.

 ### Parent

-Through the `Parent` keyword, CIMPL provides a mechanism for basing a class on another class, the child inheriting all properties and constraints from the parent.
-The child class can then extend information inherited from the parent by adding additional properties and applying additional constraints.
+Through the `Parent` keyword, CIMPL provides a mechanism for basing a class on another class.
+The child class inherits all properties and constraints from the parent.
+The child class can then add additional properties and constraints.
 Additionally, maps are inherited alongside properties.
 At most one parent class can be specified.
 The `Parent` declaration is optional.

-There are restrictions on which building blocks can inherit from other building blocks.
+There are restrictions on which classes can inherit from other classes.
 The rules can be summarized as _like inherits from like_:

 | Building Block| Can Inherit From |
 |----------|---------|